On November 9, 2013, Gabriela Isler made history when she was named Miss Universe, becoming the seventh woman from Venezuela to bring home the crown.

 Modeling led to Miss Universe Venezuela “and the rest,” as they say, “is history.”

 Gabriela is a self-described “compulsive planner” and has found adjusting to an ever-changing schedule to be a bit of a challenge.
 “I am used to making my own schedule and I know my own calendar very far in advance.
 It is sometimes difficult to board a plane for a two week trip and not know what I will be doing every day but I think this experience will make me more flexible in the future.”
-Gabriela loves to travel and is enjoying her new home in New York.
-She plans to enjoy every moment of the year.
+Gabriela loves to travel and has made sure to enjoy every moment of her reign.
 “I know it will go by very quickly and I need to make the most of every opportunity,” she adds.
 “I miss my family very much but they are all very proud of me and very supportive.”